-The intent of these recommendations is to present the Conservation Strategy and its Measurable Objectives in as clear and transparent a manner as possible, with the goal that the 2017 Update be supported (or not actively opposed) by as many regional water supply, flood protection, environmental and agricultural interests as possible.
+The intent of these recommendations is to present the Conservation Strategy and its Measurable Objectives in as clear and transparent a manner as possible, with the goal that the 2017 Update can be supported (or not actively opposed) by as many regional water supply, flood protection, conservation and agricultural interests as possible.
 After several months of discussion this multi-stakeholder group recognizes that the problem appears, in many areas, to be primarily one of perception, rather than clear disagreement.
-Accordingly, this group has worked to reach consensus- on language to be included both in the CS and the 2017 Update with the goal to lessen anxiety and, if possible, increase buy-in from key stakeholders.
+Accordingly, this group has worked to reach consensus- on language to be included both in the CS and the 2017 Update with the goal to lessen anxiety and, if possible, increase buy-in from key stakeholders, including flood management agencies, water supply interests, and members of the agricultural community.